-Join Tim Grey for an in-depth discussion in this video Basic tonal adjustments, part of Photoshop CS6 Raw Workshop.
+Join Tim Grey for an in-depth discussion in this video Basic tonal adjustments, part of Photoshop CS6: Camera Raw.

 In photography, we need to pay careful attention to exposure.
 And so very often, the tonal adjustments that we apply to an image after the capture tend to be very important.
 Adobe Camera RAW includes a variety of adjustments that allow us to very precisely control the overall tonal values within a photo.
 The sliders that we'll use to adjust basic tonality in the image include Exposure, Contrast, Highlights, Shadows, Whites, and Blacks.
 Exposure, as the name implies, affects overall luminance, but the emphasis is on the white point.